PowerShell/DscResource.Tests/README.md

 - Added module DscResource.Container which contain logic to handle the container testing when unit tests are run in a Docker Windows container.
 - Added Get-OptInStatus function to enable retrieving of an opt-in status by name.
-This is required for implementation of PSSA opt-in rules where the describe block contains multiple opt-ins in a single block.
+This is required for implementation of PS Script Analyzer opt-in rules where the describe block contains multiple opt-ins in a single block.
 - Added new opt-in flags to allow enforcement of script analyzer rules ([issue #161](https://github.com/PowerShell/DscResource.Tests/issues/161))
 - Updated year in DscResources.Tests.psd1 manifest to 2018.
 - Fixed bug where common test would throw an error if there were no .MetaTestOptIn.json file or it was empty (no opt-ins).
-- Added more tests for custom Script Analazyer rules to increased code coverage.
+- Added more tests for custom PS Script Analyzer rules to increased code coverage.
   These new tests call the Measure-functions directly.
 - Changed so that DscResource.Tests repository can analyze code coverage for the helper modules ([issue #208](https://github.com/PowerShell/DscResource.Tests/issues/208)).